DataDog/integrations-core/docs/dev/agent_integration.md

   ```
 </details>

-## Create a tile and publish your integration
+## Populate your tile and publish your integration

-Once you have created your Agent-based integration, populate the remaining [required assets][31] that  appear on your integration tile by following the instructions in [Create a Tile][20].
+Once you have created your Agent-based integration, populate the remaining [required assets][31] that  appear on your integration tile.
+For more information on populating these assets and best practices, see [Create a Tile][20].

 Finally, open a pull request with your code on the [`integrations-extras`][21] or [`marketplace`][22] repository.
 After you've created your pull request, automatic checks run to verify that your pull request is in good shape and contains all the required content to be updated.